smagham1/learning-git/README.md

-# learning-git
+# learning Git & GitHub

-learning how to use git with amigoscode
+## learning how to use git with amigoscode